taneshadeshaw/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive for clarity and simplicity in your code, as if it were a form of communication to those who'll maintain it long after you're gone.
 Invest time in naming variables meaningfully, structuring your code logically, and adding comments judiciously.
 Remember that good code is not just about solving the problem at hand but also about making it easy for others to understand and build upon your work."

 In essence, write code that reads like well-written prose; clear, concise, and considerate of its audience.

+# 2024-02-06
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+It reminds us that focusing on optimizing code too early can lead to unnecessary complexity and potential bugs, often outweighing the benefits.
+Instead, focus first on writing clear, maintainable, and correct code; optimize only when it's truly needed based on performance measurements."